-The elegant ingredient-driven eatery is open for breakfast, lunch, and dinner, but what you really should be heading here for is the Chef’s Tasting menu (but be sure to squeeze in a couple of cocktails before you’re seated in the upper dining room).
+The elegant ingredient-driven eatery is open for breakfast, dinner, and weekend brunch.
+It’s definitely worth stopping here to check out the menu, but be sure to squeeze in a couple of cocktails before you’re seated in the upper dining room.

 Address: 619 Courtney Street, Victoria

 Need a quick and satisfying bite?
 Look no further than The Joint.
 This pizzeria on Wharf Street offers a wide selection of meat and veggie-based pizzas made with local ingredients for cheap.